 Placing one in your level will disable automatic world data generation in game due to “Has World Ever Been Generated” being automatically set to True.

-This is a Framework only blueprint which is used to contain a single room’s Room Data
+This is a Framework only class which is used to contain a single room’s Room Data

 in a visual form, so that you’re less likely to make mistakes when setting things up.